The Clear Edge

 The onboarding problem:

-New client required 12-18 hours of setup, depending on service mix.
-If the client bought social + email + content, that’s three different systems to configure, three different team handoffs, three different quality standards to establish.
+New clients required 12–18 hours of setup, depending on the service mix.
+If a client bought social, email, and content together, that meant three different systems to configure, three separate team handoffs, and three different quality standards to establish.

-The ceiling was self-imposed.
-More services weren’t protecting revenue.
-It was preventing growth.
+The ceiling was self‑imposed.
+More services weren’t protecting revenue; they were preventing growth.

 Week 1-2: Analyzed Service Profitability